Don’t be a prat, please try and recognize the roots of issues

 The #deathcult is a blunt and direct metaphor for neoliberalism, the ideology of destruction that has dominated the world for the last 40 years.
 This is a #KISS idea because it’s simple, Neoliberalism isn’t about building, it’s about extraction, enclosure, and control.
 It disguises itself as common sense, but in reality, it is an economic death spiral, for the planet, for workers, for public services, and for communities.
 Every time you hear markets presented as the solution to our problems, you are hearing the voice of the #deathcult.

-Breaking free from the mess, understanding these #hashtags is a step towards clarity, a rejection of the confusion and stagnation that has kept us locked into neoliberal dogma.
+Breaking free from the mess, understanding the #hashtags can bring clarity to conversations, as it hard to talk “common sense” with such a clear rejection of the confusion and stagnation that has kept us locked into #mainstreaming dogma.

 We can’t keep simply repeating this mess